capitalch/trace/tracking.md

 3. Correct pricing of purchase and sales entry to dealer price and mrp.
 Iterate over other prices
 4. Purchase entry, unable to enter GST price
 6. Deletion in product not working
+7. Mobile version collapses when sale returnentry is there for that date

 # Long term Priority